2019 Vault Rankings

 About Exelon Corporation

 Exelon is lighting up the utility industry with high-powered energy generation and extensive electricity delivery.
 The utility holding company does enough of both to be designated one of the largest in the US.
-Its Exelon Generation subsidiary holds power-generating assets of almost 35,000 MW (some 20,00 MW is produced at 23 nuclear plants).
+Its Exelon Generation subsidiary holds power-generating assets of almost 35,000 MW (some 20,000 MW is produced at 23 nuclear plants).
 Exelon distributes electricity and gas to 10 million customers in Illinois, Maryland, the District of Columbia, Delaware, New Jersey, and Pennsylvania through its regulated utility companies.
-Its
+Its Constellation subsidiary provides energy products and services to 2.2 million business customers.
+In a major expansion Exelon acquired three regulated utilities for $7.1 billion in 2016

 Exelon Generation produces, markets, and physically delivers electricity and natural gas.
 Electricity accounts for more than 85% of the segment's sales and natural gas generates almost 15%.
 The division generates energy through a variety of methods including nuclear (20,300 MW), natural gas (200 MW), hydroelectric, wind, solar, and even landfill gas.
 Its generation capacity is nearly 35,000 MW and it buys more than 5,200 MWs through long-term power purchase agreements.